Generic Name and Formulations:

 Not for treatment of onychomycosis in patients with ventricular dysfunction (eg, CHF).
 CHF risk (eg, ischemic/valvular disease, COPD, renal failure, edema); monitor and discontinue if occurs.
 Monitor for signs/symptoms of liver dysfunction; discontinue and perform LFTs if develop.
+Reduced gastric acidity, achlorhydria (eg, in HIV): reduced capsule bioavailability; cola drink has shown to increase absorption.
 Discontinue if neuropathy or hearing loss occurs.
-Reduced gastric acidity, achlorhydria (eg, in HIV): reduced capsule bioavailability; cola drink has shown to increase absorption.
+Immunocompromised: adjust dose based on clinical response.
 Cystic fibrosis: switch to alternative therapy if no response.
 Renal impairment.
 Elderly.
 Pregnancy (Cat.C): use effective contraception during and for 2 months after therapy.
 Nursing mothers: not recommended.

 See Contraindications.
 Serious cardiac effects with cisapride, pimozide, methadone, quinidine, others.
 Concomitant alfuzosin, silodosin, tamsulosin, fentanyl, apixaban, rivaroxaban, vorapaxar, antineoplastics (see full labeling), simeprevir, aliskiren, riociguat, sildenafil or tadalafil (for PAH), everolimus, sirolimus, IV temsirolimus, salmeterol, darifenacin, vardenafil, colchicine, conivaptan, tolvaptan, regorafenib, saccharomyces boulardii: not recommended during and 2 weeks after itraconazole.
 Avoid itraconazole for more than 2 weeks during bedaquiline therapy.
 Rifabutin, carbamazepine, lumacaftor/ivacaftor: avoid 2 weeks before, during, and 2 weeks after itraconazole.
 Avoid isoniazid, rifampicin, phenobarbital, phenytoin, efavirenz, nevirapine 2 weeks before and during itraconazole therapy.
 Potentiates alfentanil, buprenorphine, oxycodone, sufentanil, digoxin, clarithromycin, trimetrexate, cilostazol, dabigatran, warfarin, repaglinide, saxagliptin, praziquantel, eletriptan, antineoplastics (see full labeling), antipsychotics, anxiolytics, hypnotics, zopiclone, daclatasvir, indinavir, maraviroc, nadolol, diltiazem, other dihydropyridines, verapamil, bosentan, guanfacine, aprepitant, loperamide, netupitant, budesonide, ciclesonide, dexamethasone, fluticasone, methylprednisolone, cyclosporine, tacrolimus, atorvastatin, venlafaxine, fesoterodine, solifenacin, dutasteride, oxybutynin, sildenafil, tadalafil, tolterodine, eliglustat, oral alitretinoin, cabergoline, cannabinoids, cinacalcet, ivacaftor; monitor, may need to reduce dose of these.
 Concomitant artemether-lumefantrine, quinine, cobicistat, elvitegravir (ritonavir-boosted), ritonavir, saquinavir (unboosted), tenofovir disoproxil fumarate, dienogest, ulipristal; monitor for adverse events.
 Antagonizes meloxicam; increase dose if necessary.
 Potentiated by ciprofloxacin, erythromycin, clarithromycin, idelalisib, cobicistat, protease inhibitors, diltiazem, other CYP3A4 inhibitors; monitor, may need to reduce itraconazole dose.
 Give gastric acid suppressants (eg, antacids, H2 blockers, PPIs) at least 2hrs before or 2hrs after itraconazole caps.
 Tinnitus or hearing impairment with quinidine.
 Increased risk of CHF with concomitant CCBs.